dhui808/spring-snippets/di.md

       throw new ApplicationException("Unsupported database:" + args[0]);
     }

-  Either way, one ask the question: "Is it the Oracle database?" only once, at the application startup time.
+  Either way, one asks the question: "Is it the Oracle database?" only once, at the application startup time.